Skip to main content

 1:24

-Video: Should I try to arrange a larger overdraft?
+Video: Should I try to arrange a larger overdraft or loan?

 by Informi

-That depends on what your aim is.
-Remember that an overdraft is a short-term option for managing your cash flow.
+An overdraft tends to be a short-term option for managing your cash flow.
 So, if your business is growing, you may benefit from an larger overdraft facility that reflects your increased turnover.
-However, you shouldn’t aim use an overdraft as a permanent source of finance or to grow your business, e.g for when buying new equipment.
+However, you shouldn’t use an overdraft as a permanent source of finance or to grow your business, e.g when buying new equipment.
 Your bank may take a dim view on using an overdraft to finance specific investments and may ask you for personal guarantees.

 How can I get more working capital?